Material thickness is often confused with coating- or layer thickness.

 However in certain situations the accessibility of the measuring spot is not suitable to use mechanical tools.
 Think about a wall of a ship or vessel or the mid section of large (steel) plates.
 In these situations ultrasonic measuring devices or wall thickness gauges are used to accurately determine material thickness.

 Ultrasonic gauges send out an ultrasound pulse through the material from one side only.
 Converting the time of flight of the pulse of sound energy reflecting back of the opposite surface results in the material thickness in millimetres or fractions of an inch.
 The system of measuring thickness by ultrasound pulses works on a variety of materials:

-Important is that the material has a higher density like for example metal or plastics.
+What important is that the material has a higher density, like for example metal or plastics.
 Materials with lower densities like wood or concrete are hard- or impossible to measure with these instruments.

 Also the material has to be homogeneous.
 Plastic or epoxy can be measured without any problems and so can glass.
 However glass fibre reinforced epoxies are impossible to measure since these are two different materials with different densities.

 The third criteria is that probe and material have to make a very good contact.
 Very rough surface may cause problems in that respect.
 The aid of couplant gel is a must in most application.